-Bash Script Sunday #2: Writing a Safe and Robust Bash Script
+Bash Scripting Sunday #2: Writing a Safe and Robust Bash Script

-Bash Script Sunday #2: Writing a Safe and Robust Bash Script⌗
+Bash Scripting Sunday #2: Writing a Safe and Robust Bash Script⌗

 In today’s post, I’d like to give some insight into writing safer scripts using Bash’s built-in options.